lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-22-tiddlyflare.md

 Can you guess what the read flow looks like for User 2 trying to read `WIKI_1` from User 1?
 For simplicity let's assume all wikis are publicly accessible to anyone with the URL at hand (in reality we have actual auth).

-Go ahead and try to see which step of the previous section would be different.
+Go ahead and guess which step of the previous section would be different.

 OK.